FunTimeDev/FUNC-MN-Setup-Guide/README.md

 ```
 **Please Note:** Preferred version of Ubuntu is 16.04 as its most heavily tested but all should work.
 Dependencies can vary slightly for 18.04 though so choose 16.04 if possible

+## Removing your masternode

-## Should you ever consider removing your Function-Coin masternode from your VPS, than you can use this simple script
+**Should you ever consider removing your Function-Coin masternode from your VPS, than you can use this simple script**

 - Login to your VPS
 - copy and paste this piece of code below and paste it into your VPS and click return